 Thrift containers are strongly typed containers that map to commonly used and commonly available container types in most programming languages.

 Container elements may be of any valid Thrift Type.

 N.B.: For maximal compatibility, the key type for map should be a basic type rather than a struct or container type.
 There are some languages which do not support more complex key types in their native map types.
 In addition the JSON protocol only supports key types that are base types.

 Exceptions are functionally equivalent to structs, except that they inherit from the native exception base class as appropriate in each target programming language, in order to seamlessly integrate with the native exception handling in any given language.

 Services are defined using Thrift types.
 Definition of a service is semantically equivalent to defining an interface (or a pure virtual abstract class) in object oriented programming.
 The Thrift compiler generates fully functional client and server stubs that implement the interface.

 A service consists of a set of named functions, each with a list of parameters and a return type.

 Note that void is a valid type for a function return, in addition to all other defined Thrift types.
-Additionally, an async modifier keyword may be added to a void function, which will generate code that does not wait for a response.
+Additionally, an oneway modifier keyword may be added to a void function, which will generate code that does not wait for a response.
 Note that a pure void function will return a response to the client which guarantees that the operation has completed on the server side.
-With async method calls the client will only be guaranteed that the request succeeded at the transport layer.
-Async method calls of the same client may be executed in parallel/out of order by the server.
+With oneway method calls the client will only be guaranteed that the request succeeded at the transport layer.
+Oneway method calls of the same client may be executed in parallel/out of order by the server.